-The Authority recently adopted a "Simplified Decision" procedure (Press Statement 12/2007, of 24 July 2007).
-This allows for a shortened clearance decision to be issued earlier in the procedure without using the entire available deadline (up to now the entire 30working day Phase 1 deadline was used in most cases), although the Authority did not commit itself to a specific reduced deadline.
-Amongst the candidate transactions for a simplified decision are those: (i) which do not constitute a concentration (see question 2.1 above) or do not meet the jurisdictional thresholds (see question 2.3 above); (ii) where clearly no overlaps exist between the parties; or (iii) whose effects in Portugal are de minimis or from which no significant horizontal or vertical effects arise.
-This procedure will not be used when it is necessary to ask the parties for additional information or when a hearing of the interested parties must be conducted (see question 3.6 above).
-There is no mention to a simplified Form, although certain information may be waived (see question 3.8 above).
+There is no short notification form, although certain information may be waived (see question 3.8 above).
+Straightforward cases may enjoy early clearance pursuant to the "Simplified Decision" instituted in 2007, which allows for a shortened clearance decision to be issued without using the entire available Phase 1 deadline.

+Candidate transactions for a simplified decision are those: (i) which do not constitute a concentration (see question 2.1 above) or do not meet the jurisdictional thresholds (see question 2.3 above); (ii) where clearly no overlaps exist between the parties; or (iii) whose effects in Portugal are de minimis or from which no significant horizontal or vertical effects arise.
+This procedure will not be used when additional information from the parties is required or when a hearing must be conducted (see question 3.6 above).
+Although the Authority did not commit itself to a specific reduced deadline, the six cases decided under this procedure in 2007 were reviewed within an average of 19 working days (no data for 2008 are yet available).